Oretha Castle Haley: After 1965

 Bayard Rustin and James Farmer pioneered the use of non-violent civil disobedience in the United States inspired by Gandhi and other writers.
-For almost ten years, non-violent methods led to the many triumphs of the Civil Rights Movement culminating with the March from Selma to Montgomery in March, 1965.
+For almost ten years, non-violent methods led to the many triumphs of the Civil Rights Movement culminating with the March from Selma to Montgomery in March 1965.
 In August, the Watts Rebellion initiated three consecutive summers of urban rebellions.
 Many activists questioned their faith in non-violence, including Oretha Castle.
 Disenchanted by Selma and other unsuccessful strategies, the Black Panther party emerged.
 Stokely Carmichael (later known as Kwame Ture) and Charles V. Hamilton wrote the book, Black Power: The Politics of Liberation (1967), encouraging self-determination for black communities.
 CORE fractured in a dispute over criticizing the Viet Nam War, and many long-time leaders left the organization.
 The original members of the New Orleans chapter of CORE all quit by 1965, including Oretha Castle.
 CORE, led by Roy Innis, is still active in New York.

 Castle returned to New Orleans in 1966 and re-enrolled at SUNO to complete her degree.
-Her grass-roots organizational experience qualified her to take the lead in several organizations sponsored by the Federal War on Poverty.
+Her grass-roots organizational experience qualified her to take the lead in several organizations sponsored by the Federal war on poverty.
 She led a successful campaign to desegregate public playgrounds.
 In 1971, she led the election campaign of Dorothy Mae Taylor, who became the first African-American woman state legislator in Louisiana.
 In the 1980s, she served as deputy administrator of Charity Hospital where she instituted several reforms.
 While there, she was central in creating the Sickle Cell Anemia Foundation.
 Oretha remained married to Richard Haley until her death, caused by cancer, in 1987 at the age of 48.

+Legacy

 In 1989, the first eight blocks of Dryades Street in Central City, New Orleans, was renamed Oretha Castle Haley Boulevard.
 The Central City area and Dryades Street in particular were long the center of a culturally diverse business center in New Orleans.
 During the turn into the 20th century the area hosted many Jewish, Italian, African-American and German businesses.
 The area also served black musicians, and black baseball players during the Jim Crow era.
 Eventually Dryades Street became a focal point for the civil rights movement when Castle Haley and her contemporaries boycotted during the 1960s.
 After the boycotts many businesses did close, a great deal of commercial activity ceased and was in poor condition for the '60s, '70s, and '80s.
 In 1989 the city used the naming of the street as a way to "revitalize the area".

 In 2015, an exhibit called 'Oretha Castle Haley Boulevard: Past, Present and Future' opened, aiming to explore the "rich history and gentrification" of the area.
 In 2017 her namesake street won "The Great American Main Street Award".